hickory-dns/hickory-dns/resolver/README.md

 trust-dns-resolver = { version = "*", features = ["dns-over-rustls"] }
 ```

-A default TLS configuration is available for Cloudflare's `1.1.1.1` DNS service:
+A default TLS configuration is available for Cloudflare's `1.1.1.1` DNS service (Quad9 as well):

 ```rust
 // Construct a new Resolver with default configuration options